Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 requirements of certain kinds of ECS, most notably archetypal ECS - a subtype distinct in the way it organizes data internally.
-Without going into specifics: sometimes when the data in such an ECS changes it also changes which systems are disjoint.
+Without going into specifics: sometimes when the data in such an ECS changes it also changes which systems are disjoint (this is what the phrase "world's archetypes have changed" in the examples later in the article refers to).
 To address that, the scheduler must partially rebuild its execution graph whenever such a change occurs.
 (Technically, it could also ignore this avenue for parallelization and instead